On Cooperation in Multi-Terminal Computation and Rate Distortion: Introduction

+can be made arbitrarily large.
+This is analogous to the Orlitsky's results \cite{Orli90,Orli91} for interactive point-to-point communication that says that the number of bits needed for one-round communication can be arbitrarily larger than the number of bits needed for two-round communication.

 In the second part of the paper we consider the problem where the receiver wants to recover some functions $f_1(X,Y)$ and $f_2(X,Y)$ within some distortions.
 For the special case where $f_1(X,Y)=X$ and $f_2(X,Y)=Y$ Kaspi and Berger \cite{KaspBerg82} proposed two inner bounds.
-The first one is a general inner bound while the second one is valid and tight in the full cooperation case only.
+The first is a general inner bound while the second holds and is tight in the full cooperation case only.
 These bounds easily generalize to arbitrary functions by using similar arguments as those used by Yamamoto in \cite[Proof of Theorem~1]{Yama82} to extend Wyner and Ziv's result \cite[Theorem~1]{WyneZiv76} from identity functions to arbitrary functions.

-Building on ideas used to establish the inner bound for the function computation problem, we derive a new inner bound for the rate distortion problem which always includes, and in certain cases strictly, the convex hull of Kaspi-Berger's inner bounds \cite[Theorems 5.1 and 5.4]{KaspBerg82} generalized to arbitrary functions.
+Finally, building on achievability arguments used to establish the inner bound for the function computation problem we derive a new inner bound for the corresponding rate distortion setup.
+This inner bound always includes, and in certain cases strictly, the convex hull of Kaspi-Berger's inner bounds \cite[Theorems 5.1 and 5.4]{KaspBerg82} generalized to arbitrary functions.
+Two examples are given to illustrate strict inclusion.

 The paper is organized as follows.
-In Section \ref{sec:ProbState} we formally state the problem and provide some background material and definitions.
-In Section \ref{sec:mainResults}, we present our results in two subsections: function computation and rate distortion problems, and in Section~\ref{sec:analysis} we provide a proof sketch of our main result.
+Section \ref{sec:ProbState} contains the problem statement and provides some background material and definitions.
+Section \ref{sec:mainResults} contains the results and Section~\ref{sec:analysis} is devoted to their proofs.